 Let’s finally put an end to the myths – the solution is MFA

 One thing’s for sure: the password has had its day and is vulnerable to human weaknesses.
 This is why we need an alternative that protects user accounts carefully and does not require additional effort.
 Multi-factor authentication (MFA) makes it possible.
 It combines 2FA with biometrics to authenticate users using multiple security procedures.
-To do this, MFA is based on the factors of possession, knowledge, location and biometric features – with the aim of preventing identify theft, increasing user-friendliness and improving security.
+To do this, MFA is based on the factors of possession, knowledge, location and biometric features – to prevent identity theft, increase user-friendliness and improve security.
 This will ensure that users are actually who they claim to be.